Learning to Reverse DNNs from AI Programs Automatically: Evaluation

 \subsection{(RQ1) Results for Binary Function Searching}

-We follow the existing work~\cite{alon2018code2seq,alon2019code2vec} to apply \textit{Precision}, \textit{Recall} and \textit{F-1} score as our evaluation metrics. \tabref{tab:accuracy} summarizes the main results.
+We follow existing work~\cite{alon2018code2seq,alon2019code2vec} to apply \textit{Semantic Precision}, \textit{Semantic Recall} and \textit{Semantic F-1} score as our metrics. \tabref{tab:accuracy} summarizes the main results.
 From the results, we could observe that: the proposed method significantly improves the binary function mapping accuracy across two datasets on all hardware platforms, The observation demonstrates our embedding technique's success in enhancing the prediction capacity in the binary mapping problem.